 You never really give up on your old loves.
 While rebuilding my website recently I came across a lot of old drawings and research material from past projects that made my heart flutter.
-For the […]
+For the series ‘Sanctuary’, a Canadian Sci-Fi/fantasy […]

 Todd van Hulzen is also a paper cutter, mostly for fun.
 He makes garlands, rosettes and birthday streamers full of intricate patterns, often portraying animals and people.
 Here are some examples.

 Todd has been intermittently working on his own cabin in Oregon and occasionally posts updates here.
 Each year seems to be greeted with a new design.
-The most current update reflects a desire to finish […]
+The most current update reflects a desire to finish the project quickly and affordably, […]

 Todd van Hulzen shares scans and files from his own archive Title: Plates from Colling’s Gothic Ornaments, vols.
 I & II Author: James Kellaway Colling (1816 – 1905) Subject: Gothic Architectural ornaments Year: 1847 Beautiful gothic tracery, florets, bosses, pinnacles, etc.